voicegain/platform/PRIVACY.md

 ## Sale or Bankruptcy

 If we reorganize or sell all or a portion of our assets, undergo a merger, or are acquired by another entity, we may transfer your information to the successor entity.
 If we go out of business or enter bankruptcy, your information would be an asset transferred or acquired by a third party.
-You acknowledge that such transfers may occur and that the transferee may decline honor commitments we made in this Privacy Policy.
+You acknowledge that such transfers may occur and that the transferee may decline to honor commitments we made in this Privacy Policy.

 We are not responsible for the actions of third parties with whom you share personal or sensitive data, and we have no authority to manage or control third-party solicitations.
 If you no longer wish to receive correspondence, emails or other communications from third parties, you are responsible for contacting the third party directly.